The Univeristy of Washington CAMPEP-accredited residency is structured as a two-year program with two residents admitted per year.

 Interview Date: January 4-5, 2018

 Applications should include a cover letter, CV, transcripts of university undergraduate and graduate courses, a statement of research interest and three letters of reference.
 Applicants must be US citizens, US Permanent Residents, or specify the visa that will permit the applicant to live and work in the USA for the full extent of the two-year medical physics resident training period.
+It is important that graduate education be completed prior to the July 1 start date.

 If you have any questions please contact: